What is acupuncture?

 Modern research shows that acupoints are located in the area where there is a high density of free nerve endings, mast cells, small arterioles, and lymphatic vessels.
 Most acupoints are motor points.
 A great number of studies indicate that the stimulation of acupoints induces the release of beta-endorphins, serotonin, and other neurotransmitters.
-The US National Institutes of Health’s Nation Library of Medicine (www.pubmed.gove) has a total of 25,7641 research papers regarding acupuncture and 404 animal specific articles as of February 2017.
+The US National Institutes of Health’s National Library of Medicine (www.pubmed.gov) has more than 25,000 research papers regarding acupuncture and more than 400 animal-specific articles.

 Is acupuncture safe?